core-wg/oscore/draft-ietf-core-object-security.md

 Additionally, a proxy may arbitrarily do block fragmentation on any CoAP message, in particular an OSCOAP message, as defined in {{RFC7959}} and thereby add outer Block options to a block and send on the next hop.
 The outer block options are thus neither encrypted nor integrity protected.

-An endpoint receiving a message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message have been received, or the cumulated message size of the blocks exceeds the maximum unfragmented message size.
+An endpoint receiving a message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds the maximum unfragmented message size.
 In the latter case the message SHALL be discarded.
-In the former case, the processing of the protected CoAP message continues as defined in this document.
+In the former case, the processing of the OSCOAP message continues as defined in this document.

-If the unprotected CoAP message in turn contains Block options, the receiving endpoint processes this according to {{RFC7959}}.
+If the decrypted CoAP message in turn contains Block options, the receiving endpoint processes this according to {{RFC7959}}.

 ### Class I Options {#class-i}

-A Class I option is an outer option and hence visible in the options part of the protected CoAP message.
+A Class I option is an outer option and hence visible in the options part of the OSCOAP message.
 Except for special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL be integrity protected between the endpoints, see ({{AAD}}).
-Unless otherwise specified, the sending endpoint SHALL encode the Class I options in the protected CoAP message as described in {{options-in-protected}}.
+Unless otherwise specified, the sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{options-in-protected}}.

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the protected CoAP message ({{RFC7641}}), so Observe must have an outer value:
+In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value:

-* The Observe option of the unprotected CoAP request SHALL be encoded in the protected CoAP request as described in {{options-in-protected}}.
+* The Observe option of the original CoAP request SHALL be encoded in the OSCOAP request as described in {{options-in-protected}}.

 To secure the order of the notifications, responses with the Observe option SHALL be integrity protected in the following way: